 There is a troubling history in our country of pitting accessibility against election integrity: if it’s easy to vote, the argument goes, then some of those votes must be illegitimate.
 This idea, of course, has been thoroughly and repeatedly debunked, but misinformation persists, and it acts as a barrier to meaningful change—making it harder for everyone to access their vote.

 The impacts are significant.
 A 2022 survey by the U.S. Election Assistance Committee found disabled voters had difficulty voting or needed assistance at a rate three times higher than able-bodied voters.
-The survey estimated that if disabled voters had voted at the same rate as non-disabled voters, there would have been 2 million more votes cast in the 2020 election—which, it’s worth nothing, was already far more accessible than typical elections because of pandemic-necessitated changes to early and mail-in voting.
+The survey estimated that if disabled voters had voted at the same rate as non-disabled voters, there would have been 2 million more votes cast in the 2020 election—which, it’s worth noting, was already far more accessible than typical elections because of pandemic-necessitated changes to early and mail-in voting.

 Disabled voters represent a vulnerable constituency that has much to gain—and therefore to lose—at the ballot box.
 They do not exist in an identity vacuum: disabled voters are also voters of color, transgender voters, young voters, low-income voters, and voters who care about climate change and reproductive rights and the economy.